Table of Contents

 Students actually read what you send, whether it’s a deadline alert or an invitation to an event.

 Texts, by nature, are more personal.
 According to University Business, nearly two-thirds of incoming college students and their parents say receiving key dates and information by text is helpful.
+This makes SMS ideal for academic advisors who need to reach students quickly about meetings or upcoming advisor sessions.

-Read Also:6 Things You’re Missing Without an SMS Alert System For Schools
+Read Also: 6 Things You’re Missing Without an SMS Alert System For Schools

 Step-by-step guide to setting up texting for college students

-Step 1 – Pick your goal
+Step 1 – Pick your goal when texting college students

 Every campaign performs better when it has one clear outcome: